Gospel Guidebook: Getting and Keeping It Right

 Let's now take a look at 1 John 5:9-10 because I think this passage is highly relevant to this discussion.
 In those verses in Young's Literal Version, we read, "9 If the testimony of men we receive, the testimony of God is greater, because this is the testimony of God that He hath testified concerning His Son.
 10 He who is believing in the Son of God, hath the testimony in himself; he who is not believing God, a liar hath made Him, because he hath not believed in the testimony that God hath testified concerning His Son;" (I underlined the relevant parts.)

-In addition to 1 John 5:9-10, in John 1:11-12, we see that being born again is a passive act of receiving: 11 to his own things he came, and his own people did not receive him; 12 but as many as did receive him to them he gave authority to become sons of God—to those believing in his name, In John 1:12 we see that "receiving" is basically defined as "believing in" (πιστεύουσιν εἰς, as in John 3:15, etc.).
+In addition to 1 John 5:9-10, in John 1:11-12, we see that being born again is a passive act of receiving: 11 to his own things he came, and his own people did not receive him; 12 but as many as did receive him to them he gave authority to become sons of God—to those believing in his name.
+In John 1:12 we see that "to receive" means "to believe in" (πιστεύειν εἰς, as in John 3:15, etc.).
 Again, this is highly relevant.
-It suggests that "believing in" is a passive act, not an active act.
+It suggests that "to believe in" is a passive act, not an active act.

-In salvific passages, "receiving witness as being true" is the only critical issue.
-More specifically, I believe that "receiving someone's witness as being true" takes precedence over "trusting" (construed as meaning "relying on someone") both temporally and functionally.
-Temporally speaking, I suggest that it is much more likely that a person passively "receives somebody's witness as being true" before he or she actively starts to "trust" that person.
-In other words, a person usually trusts someone because he or she has already received that person's witness as being true.
-It is kind of hard to imagine trusting someone who we deem to be a liar.
-We trust people we believe are truthful.
+In addition, when viewed temporally and functionally, "to believe" also takes precedence over "to trust" (when construed merely as "to rely on").
+Temporally speaking, I suggest that it is much more likely that a person "believes the propositions of another person as being true" before he or she actively starts to "trust" such a person.
+In other words, a person usually trusts someone because he or she is already persuaded that such a person is truthful.
+It is kind of hard to imagine trusting someone who we regard to be a liar.
 Functionally speaking, in addition to the passages cited in the above paragraphs, we have Jesus' testimony in John 10:38, But if I do, though ye believe not me, believe the works: that ye may know, and believe, that the Father is in me, and I in him.
 When this verse (as well as John 14:11) is compared with John 5:36, we see that the issue at hand is not trust.
 The main issue is believing the works that testify that the Father is in Him and that the Father sent Him (see John 5:36).
-In this case, even if someone does not "trust Jesus" or "receive Jesus' personal witness as being true" (see John 8:13), He is still exhorting His hearers to "receive the works as a truthful testimony."
-In other words, despite what anyone thought of Jesus personally, all they needed to do was "believe" (i.e., receive the witness of) the works the Father was doing in Him.
+In this case, even if someone does not "trust Jesus" or "receive Jesus' personal witness as being true" (see John 8:13), Jesus is still telling His hearers to "be persuaded by the works as truthful testimony."
+In other words, despite what anyone thought of Jesus personally, all they needed to do was "believe" (i.e., be persuaded of) the works the Father was doing in Him.
+"Trust" is irrelevant.

-My opinion is that "trust" is an implication (although not a necessary one) of "receiving witness as being true."
-Nearly everyone who "receives Jesus' testimony as being true" goes on to "trust Him."
-However, I do not believe that "trust" is an essential element of being born again.
-To be born again, all a person has to do is "receive the witness" about Jesus being the Christ, the Son of God (John 20:31) "as being true."
-And I believe this understanding coincides well with the Gospel described in 1 Corinthians 15:3-4.
-In those verses we read, For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures: Notice that the Apostle Paul "received" this message and anyone else who "receives" this message as being true is saved.
-It only involves passively receiving the witness that Christ died for our sins as being true.
-It is passive because the work of the cross has already been completed.
+My opinion is that "trust" can be an implication (although not a necessary one) of "belief."
+Nearly everyone who "believes Jesus' propositions as being true" goes on to "trust Him."
+However, "trust" is not an element of saving faith.
+To be saved, a person must "believe the saving proposition" about Jesus being the Christ, the Son of God (John 20:31) "as being true."
+And this coincides well with the Gospel described in 1 Corinthians 15:1-4.
+In those verses we read, Now I make known to you, brethren, the gospel which I preached to you, which also you received, in which also you stand, by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain.
+For I delivered to you as of first importance what I also received, that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures (NASB).
+Notice that the Apostle Paul "received" this historical record (i.e., the Gospel) and anyone else who "receives" this historical record as being true is saved.
+The Gospel presents a historic fact that has already been completed.
 We just need to accept it as true.
 There is no need to trust that Christ will save us.
-He already accomplished our salvation and we simply need to accept it as being true.
-(And this is where a belief in Christian Universalism really helps to clarify the truth of the Gospel, namely, that the work of salvation has already been actually (as opposed to potentially) accomplished for every single person without exception.)
-Of course, trust plays an extremely important role in our Christian lives as we grow and mature in sanctification, but it is not an essential element in our justification.
+He already accomplished salvation for sinners and we simply need to accept it as being true.